tapjs/tapjs/README.md

    "suite" and a "subtest".
 Fancy DSLs are pretty, but more to remember.

-   That being said, if the you returns a Promise, or use a DSL that throws a decorated error, then the test framework should Just Work in a way that helps a human being understand the situation.
+   That being said, if you return a Promise, or use a DSL that throws a decorated error, then the test framework should Just Work in a way that helps a human being understand the situation.